DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Best 3 contributors shown for the top 3 factions
   - When a faction overtakes another, the market get flooded with blocks
   - Username system
+  - Some other stats are shown on a separate page
 - Block Market, with one section for each block type
   - Automatic money conversion using the top faction as base
 - Gear System, pay levels for a badge and various bonuses